vlayer-xyz/vlayer/book/src/features/email.md

   * The `recovery()` function takes follwoing arguments:`proof` and returned values generated by `Prover.main()`.
   * `onlyVerified(PROVER_ADDR, PROVER_FUNC_SELECTOR)` validates execution of Prover and correctness of arguments.
 If the proof is invalid or arguments don't match returned values it will revert.
   * You don't need to pass `proof` as an argument to `onlyVerified` because it is automatically extracted from `msg.data`.
-  * `ownerToEmailHash[lostWallet] == emailHash` make sure recovery email address matches the one that was set up previously in the wallet
+  * `ownerToEmailHash[lostWallet] == emailAddrHash` make sure recovery email address matches the one that was set up previously in the wallet
-  * `(block.timestamp - recoveryDate) <= 86400` call makes sure recovery email isn't older than 24h, otherwise reverts
   * `owners[newOwner] = true` sets up a new wallet to be authorized to use `MultiSigWallet`.